Planning-Inspectorate/back-office/README.md

 or use the Docker Desktop Terminal tab for the container.

 2. Start `sqlcmd`

+Sqlcmd is a SQL command-line utility that enables interaction with SQL Server instances.
+It is installed as part of the SQL Server instance in your Docker container.

 ```shell
 /opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P "<YourStrong@Passw0rd>"